omeka/classic-enduser/docs/Content/Files.md

 #### MP4
 The MP4 container (.mp4 or .m4v) is the best-supported video format across browsers and platforms.
 By far the best choice for video that will work well across different browsers is a .mp4 file, with H.264 video and AAC audio.

 .mp4 files can contain other types of video (or audio), including newer ones like H.265, and older ones like MPEG-4 Visual.
-Any video codec other than H.264 has ‘’’much’’’ worse browser support.
+Any video codec other than H.264 has *much* worse browser support.

 #### Other Formats
 The WebM (.webm) container with VP8 or VP9 video is supported by several browsers, but Internet Explorer and Safari are notable and significant exceptions.